Levis62/Data-driven-DESGI/README.md

 # Data-driven-DESGI
-This file contains the code and ESG data source for data-driven DESGI modelling.
+This file contains the code, ESG degree templates, and ESG data source for data-driven DESGI modelling.